How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 What is XMLHttpRequest?

-XMLHttpRequest (also called XHR) was the old way of making HTTP calls in Dynamics 365 JavaScript.
-Before Xrm.WebApi existed, developers used XHR to call the Web API directly and fetch or post data.
+XMLHttpRequest (XHR) was the old way of making HTTP calls in Dynamics 365 JavaScript.
+Before Xrm.WebApi existed, developers used XHR to call the Web API directly.
+Many older projects still use it — however, Microsoft has officially deprecated synchronous XMLHttpRequest in form scripts, and modern browsers are actively restricting its use.

 What Did the Old Code Look Like?